ricallinson/deuce/README.md

 ### ./tmpls

 Any directory that has the name "tmpls" will be treated as a bucket of template files.
-You can add any number of none "*.js" files into this directory. __YUI3 Offline__ will map this directory into a YUI Module where each file found will be represented as an attribute of the module.
+You can add any number of none ".js" files into this directory. __YUI3 Offline__ will map this directory into a YUI Module where each file found will be represented as an attribute of the module.
+For example;

 	./app
 		/group